polynimbus/polynimbus/docs/api.md

 git clone https://github.com/polynimbus/polynimbus /opt/polynimbus
 /opt/polynimbus/install.sh
 ```
 This script will guide you through installation of required software dependencies.
-Note that it can be safely executed multiple times - each time it will try do update the dependencies.
+It can be safely run multiple times - each time it will try to update the dependencies.

 ### Account setup: